chtrembl/azure-cloud/petstore/05-create-an-azure-k8s-cluster/README.md

 ## Provision AKS via Azure CLI

 > 📝 Please Note, We will be using the [Azure CLI](https://docs.microsoft.com/en-US/cli/azure/install-azure-cli?view=azure-cli-latest) here to complete all of the necessary steps.
 The CLI is handy and often used for scripting tasks.
+Also make sure you completed 1.
+Push the Pet Store Service Docker Image to Azure Container Registry from  [02 - Push the Docker Images to Azure Container Registy (Local Development Only)](../02-push-the-docker-images-to-acr/README.md)

 1. Login to your Azure account